If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

 You do it by choosing your words and the way you use them carefully.
 Your tone of voice in your writing and in your marketing content should give them a glimpse of what you’re like as a person.

-Give your brand personality — if you’re whimsical, quirky or nerdy, don’t be afraid to express that in your words and brand visuals.
+If you’re whimsical, quirky or nerdy, don’t be afraid to express that in your words and brand visuals.
 If you’re no-nonsense, serious, and reliable — same.
 The important thing here is for your marketing messages to be in alignment with what the actual experience is really like.

-#5 Why are you doing this thing?
+#5 Why are you doing this?

-This isn’t necessarily something you have to put in your tagline, but it’s something you should figure out so you have an overall brand purpose to ground you.
+Your “why” isn’t necessarily something you have to put in your tagline, but it’s something you should figure out so you have an overall brand purpose to ground you.

 Everything makes sense.